theappcapital/SiriusRating-Android/README.md

 ## Setup

-Configure a SiriusRating shared instance, typically in your MainActivity:
+Configure a SiriusRating shared instance, typically in your MainActivity or your app's initializer.

 ### Simple One-line Setup